solliancenet/microsoft-mysql-developer-guide/artifacts/02-01-CloudDeploy-Vm/README.md

    ![This image demonstrates the VM IP address in the Overview tab.](./media/vm-ip-address.png "VM IP address")

 4. Open a browser to the virtual machine ip address (ex `http:\\IP_ADDRESS:8080`)
-5. You should get a **ERR_CONNECTION_TIMED_OUT** error.
+5. A **ERR_CONNECTION_TIMED_OUT** error should occur.
 This is because the network security group on the virtual machine does not allow port 8080 access.

 ## Open Port 8080